Space Center U Visual Impairment Program

 Evening meals are the responsibility of the participants.
 There are several restaurants within walking distance of Space Center Houston, as well as most of the area hotels used for lodging.

-A “Brunch with an Astronaut” will take place on Friday morning.
-Brunch will offer a buffet style meal for all participants.
-Parents are welcome to join for a fee of $69.95.
+Friday Space Center Houston will offer a buffet style meal for all participants, which includes an astronaut Q&A. Parents are welcome to join for a fee of $69.95.
 A minimum of two day advanced notice is needed.

 What to bring